If there’s anything that the recent political climate has made clear, it’s the blatant partisanship in the media.

 Much like panning for gold, viewers must obtain information from different areas and do their best to shake off the gunk to see what scraps of information are the same among all media sources.
 However, most media consumers prefer to obtain their information from only one source.
 This is where the divides from which our country is currently suffering begin.

-Further, most viewers choose to base the content they consume on where their opinions already lie and not seek out information from other sides.
+This goes back to the fact that most viewers choose to base the content they consume on where their opinions already lie.
+They choose not to seek out information from other sides.
 Somebody who considers himself to be more conservative will gravitate towards Fox News, while someone else who considers herself to be more liberal will turn on MSNBC.
 Rarely do these people cross-reference among the different news outlets.
 They stay with the stations that are telling them what they want to hear as opposed to straight facts and different sides of an issue.
 This digs the divides deeper, often by the very people who complain about our country being torn apart.

 Through all the muck, there are still news stations that have persevered in less-biased broadcasting.